MEET THE DESIGNER

 As far as my experience in interior design:

 I have an Associate Degree in Interior Design, and I've been doing design work since 1996.
-My favorite tasks throughout the years have been accessorizing, accessory buying, and doing furniture placement plans on AutoCAD.
+My favorite tasks throughout the years have been accessorizing, accessory buying, and doing furniture placement plans on AutoCAD as it's like working a puzzle to me!

 I spent years traveling all over the US setting up galleries in furniture stores.
 The process of designing a gallery, which was usually between 5 and 10,000 sq. ft., included the following: